 1. Use Relevant Subject Lines

 Subject lines have the potential to make or break an email campaign.
 In an email message, the subject line serves the same purpose as the headline on an article.
 It’s a big factor for drawing clicks.
+The pivotal moment when your audience decides whether to open your email hinges on their assessment of the subject line.

 While you can’t guarantee that any email gets opened, you can almost guarantee that people are going to see that subject line in their list of new emails.
 Make sure the subject line of the messages you send are relevant, interesting, and most of all, they tell the reader what they can expect to see if they open the email.
-If you’re giving away an e-book, putting on a webinar, or have something else of value for your readers, don’t try to be overly creative and surprise them.
+If you’re giving away an ebook, putting on a webinar, or have something else of value for your readers, don’t try to be overly creative and surprise them.
 Put it right in the subject line and get them excited to see what’s inside.

 2. Keep Designs Clean